J-46 and J-34 near West Seattle, courtesy of Kersti Muul

 Fisheries and Oceans Canada is the agency responsible for managing and recovering the Southern Resident Killer Whales in Canada.
 Learn more about Canadian efforts

 In May 2018, Governor Jay Inslee signed an executive order to protect and recover the southern residents.
-The order established a Task Force, which was charged with delivering a set of recommended actions by November 16.
+The order established a Task Force, which was charged with delivering a set of recommended actions to the Governor.

 Three working groups were formed to support the Task Force.
 The working groups were organized around the key threats: Prey, Contaminants, and Vessel Impacts.
-Whale Trail Founder Donna Sandstrom is a member of the Task Force and the Vessel Impacts Working Group.
+Whale Trail Founder Donna Sandstrom served as a member of the Task Force and the Vessel Impacts Working Group.

 The Task Force submitted its Year One report to the Governor in November 2018.
-The Task Force recommended a robust set of 36 action to protect the orcas, including to suspend whale-watching on the southern residents for 3 to 5 years, and to establish a limited entry permitting system for the whale-watching industry.
+The Task Force recommended a robust set of action to protect the orcas, including to suspend whale-watching on the southern residents for 3 to 5 years, and to establish a limited entry permitting system for the whale-watching industry.
 The Task Force voted near-unanimously to support these measures.
 These were included in in the Governor’s Orca Recovery package, announced in December 2018.

 The Whale Trail was founded to promote awareness of and stewardship for the southern resident orcas.
 While our range and scope have expanded, we remain laser-focused on their recovery.

 Working with partners from California to British Columbia, we are building awareness of the orcas throughout their range, along the Pacific Coast and around the Salish Sea.

 - Our sites and signs educate a broad and diverse public about who the southern residents are, where they live, that that they are endangered and how we can each and all help.